 B2.7 Multiply and divide integers, using appropriate strategies, in various contexts.

-Eighth graders will multiply and divide integers using a variety of representations (two-coloured tokens, number line, patterns) and computational strategies that will allow them to generalize computational rules.
+Grade 8 students will multiply and divide integers using a variety of representations (two-coloured counters, number line, patterns) and computational strategies that will allow them to generalize computational rules.

-The use of two-coloured tokens and the number line is essential for illustrating integer multiplication and division.
-By using these models, the student creates visual representations of the operations to be performed and can better understand the rationale for the different rules that govern integer multiplication and division.
+The use of two-coloured counters and the number line is essential for illustrating integer multiplication and division.
+By using these models, the students create visual representations of the operations to be performed and can therefore better understand the rationale for the different rules that govern integer multiplication and division.
 Rather than teaching rules, it is better for the student to be able to generalize them as a result of some observations.
 The rules for integer computation are the end point, not the beginning point, of teaching and learning about integers.

-Source: Les mathématiques... un peu, beaucoup, à la folie, Guide pédagogique, Numération et sens du nombre/Mesure, 8e année, Module 3, Série 1, Introduction, p.
+Source: translated from Les mathématiques... un peu, beaucoup, à la folie, Guide pédagogique, Numération et sens du nombre/Mesure, 8e, Module 3, Série 1, Introduction, p.
 15.

 Multiplication